Hooper (film): Reception

-Hooper enjoyed success at the box office being one of the top ten films of 1978, but ultimately the film was deemed a letdown in comparison to Reynolds' Smokey and the Bandit, second only to Star Wars in box office gross the year before.
+Hooper enjoyed success at the box office being one of the top ten films of 1978, but ultimately the film was deemed a letdown in comparison to Reynolds's Smokey and the Bandit, second only to Star Wars in box office gross the year before.
 Hooper opened in 97 theaters and grossed $1,049,831 in its opening week.
 It expanded to 454 theaters and grossed $4,614,456 the following week before expanding again to 849 theaters and grossing $9,437,484.
 After 70 days of release, Hooper had grossed $55 million.
 It was withdrawn from release by year end having earned Warners' rentals of $31.5 million.
 The film was reissued in May 1979 and earned Warners a further $3.4 million bringing its rental to $34.9 million and its gross to $78 million in the United States and Canada, nearly 40% less than the gross of Smokey in 1977 ($126 million).
 The film has a score of 63% on review aggregator Rotten Tomatoes based on 19 reviews.

 Janet Maslin wrote in The New York Times, "Mr. Reynolds is one of the most effortlessly appealing movie stars around, but consolidating his following has always been a problem: There are fans who like to watch him tearing up the highway, and there are fans who enjoy his delightfully flippant self-mockery, with all the covert thoughtfulness it implies.
 This time, Mr. Reynolds has made a movie to please fans of all persuasions, and to please them a great deal."
 Variety wrote that the work of the four lead performers was "a delight" that "boosts an otherwise pedestrian story with lots of crashes and daredevil antics into a touching and likeable piece."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and wrote, "None of this makes very much sense.
 But sense is not the point in Reynolds-Needham films.
 Just thrills, spills, and Reynolds' leer.
 That's proving to be one of the most potent combinations in today's film industry."